Jordy3D/MoonbouncePlus/README.md

 ## To-Do

-- [ ] Add a feature to copy or save the image of the currently selected item
+- [ ] Add buttons to go to the Marketplace and Backpack on the Moonbounce Portal
-- [ ] Add sorting options to the inventory (by name, by type, by quantity, by rarity, by id, etc.)

 ## Changelog